siegfriden/distilledcode/src/blog/How I built my blog with Astro (Part 2).md

 ![Rendered date showing extra whitespace](assets/How%20I%20built%20my%20blog%20with%20Astro%20(Part%202)%20--%20Image%2005.jpg)

-This problem occurs when the `<time>` element is split across multiple lines.
+This problem occurs when the `<time>` element is formatted across multiple lines.
 To work around this, we need to place the opening and closing `<time>` tags on the same line.

 ```astro file="src/components/FormattedDate.astro"
 ---